X-Calibre/MasjidPi/README.md

 - Resume playback after power loss
 - Be managed entirely through a web browser

-MasjidPi is designed to run comfortably on hardware as small as the Raspberry Pi Zero 2 W while remaining extensible for future features.
+MasjidPi is designed to run comfortably on hardware as small as the Raspberry Pi Zero while remaining extensible for future features.

 ---